Marcantoine4581/holbertonschool-simple_shell_test/README.md

 * The user enters a command in the **Simple Shell** and presses Enter
 * **Simple Shell** tokenizes the command using " " as a delimiter.
 Each token is stored in a double pointer, where the first pointer is the command, and the others one are arguments to the command.
-* If the user entered a command using it's path, like *usr/bin/ls*, **Simple Shell* will execute it without searching in the PATH global environment.
+* If the user entered a command using it's path, like *usr/bin/ls*, **Simple Shell** will search in the mentionned path and try to execute it.
+If the command exists, it will execute it.
+If not, it will display an error message.
 * If the user simples enters a command like *pwd*, **Simple Shell** will search for it in each element of the PATH global environment directories.
 If a match is found, it will execute the command, if not, it will display an error message.